Vacuuming down a mini split system is necessary before releasing the refrigerant.

 Basic Overview of How HVAC Gauges Work

-Manifold gauges are a necessary tool in HVAC and easy to use once they are understood.
+Manifold gauges are a necessary tool in HVAC and are easy to use once they are understood.

 Here is the basics of how gauges work when pumping down a mini split system.